 The Phnom Penh Monkey Temple is located on the other side of the Tonle Sap and is quite unknown by tourists.
-This unfamiliarity can be caused on the one hand by the fact that you have to walk a little (and by little I mean a lot) to get there and on the other hand, I wouldn’t truly call it the highlight of Phnom Penh.
+This unfamiliarity can be caused, on the one hand, by the fact that you have to walk a little (and by little I mean a lot) to get there and on the other hand, I wouldn’t truly call it the highlight Phnom Penh temple.

 To be honest, we were kinda disappointed when arriving at the monkey temple.
 We have actually hoped for a temple full of monkeys.
 But in the end, there was just one (chubby) monkey around.

 The temple was nice, yes, but in comparison to other temples of the city maybe not really unique.

 To say something positive as well (at least the Monkey Temple made it to this list, right?)
 There are no tourists around which makes this temple tranquil and quite.